dariusvm/test-repo/README.md

-# Git & Github - The Full Course
+# Git & GitHub - The Full Course

 A fact-paced course for getting up to speed with Git and Github